twh9811/QuackersWebstore/docs/DesignDoc.md

 ### 1. Minimal Authentication for Customer/Onwer Login & Logout
 * Login Page (5)
     * Story : As a Customer/Owner, I want to be able to view the login page first and log in before being sent to my shopping cart and the catalog OR accessing admin tools depending on privileges.
     * Details : Every User must sign-in before using the site.
-The site will then authenticate if the user is a Customer or an Admin
+The site will then authenticate if the user is a Customer or an Admin.

 ### 2. Customer Funtionality